Kazakhstan: Market Profile

 - Other than the energy sector, processing of metals and steel production are the leading industries of the country.
 Coupled with other smaller manufacturing sectors like production of machines, chemicals and food and beverages, industries account for about one-third of GDP.
 Construction, which is highly dependent on the performance of the energy sector, contributes to some 6% of GDP.
 The rest of the economy comprises the agricultural sector, as well as an extensive but mostly small-scale service sectors, including wholesale/retail trade, real estate, finance and insurance.

 - Under the “State Programme of Accelerated Industrial and Innovative Development (SPAIID)”, there have been various measures to facilitate growth of the non-raw materials industries via technological innovation and development of small and medium-sized enterprises, primarily by facilitating development of the chemical and light industries, and upgrading the agricultural and food processing sectors.
 These are aimed at reducing the country’s reliance on energy and mineral resources sectors.
-To improve its transport infrastructure, Kazakhstan has also plans to invest substantially in the next 10 years to strengthen its transport links connecting Russia, China and the Gulf States, including a planned (not yet confirmed) high-speed railway stretching some 7,000 kilometers between Moscow and Beijing.
+To improve its transport infrastructure, Kazakhstan also has plans to invest substantially in the next 10 years to strengthen its transport links connecting Russia, China and the Gulf States, including a planned (not yet confirmed) high-speed railway stretching some 7,000km between Moscow and Beijing.

 - To further improve business environment and attract FDI, the government has launched an annual US$3 billion stimulus package for 2015-17, as part of the Bright Path five year economic plan, with investment priorities including transport and logistics, utility networks and energy infrastructure.
 Meanwhile, the government is devoted to greatly reduce the time required to register a business (to one hour), and paperwork needed for customs procedures and other business operations (by 60%), and extended and expanded its visa-free entry scheme for citizens of a number of countries in order to boost tourism and foreign investment.
-More information on investment environment and regulations can be found at the Invest in Kazakhstan and HKTDC Research.
+More information on investment environment and regulations can be found at the Invest in Kazakhstan.